 The Newton Fund was launched in 2014 and originally consisted of £75 million each year for 5 years.
 In the 2015 UK Spending Review it was agreed to extend and expand the fund.
 The Newton Fund was extended from 2019 to 2021 and will expand to £150 million per year by 2021, resulting in a £735 million UK investment to 2021, with partner countries providing matched resources within the fund.

-The fund will cover 3 broad categories of activity:
+The fund covers 3 broad categories of activity:

 - people: improving science and innovation expertise (known as ‘capacity building’), student and researcher fellowships, mobility schemes and joint centres

 - translation: innovation partnerships and challenge funds to develop innovative solutions on development topics

 3. Partner countries